Rapid-OS/Rapid/README.md

 - User Account Control (UAC)
 - Start Menu and Search (replaced by Openshell)

+## Credits
+We sincerely thank [Atlas OS](https://github.com/Atlas-OS/Atlas) for their invaluable contribution to this project.
+Significant portions of code and scripts have been adapted from Atlas OS, contributing significantly to the success of this project.

 ## 🔒 Legal
 Many custom Windows OSes distribute their systems by providing a tweaked ISO of Windows.
 Not only it violates [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm), but it is also not a safe way to install.